ADARSH778/WDM_EXP6/README.md

 ### Result:
-Information retrieval using vector space model in python has been sucessfully implemented.
+Information retrieval using vector space model in python has been successfully implemented.